amandag63/JumpmanPlumberAMG/architecture.md

 systems are called from
 - *Game Object* - A theoretical representation of an object in the game.
 All interactive elements in the game stem from this concept.
 - *Game Over* - 1.
-The end of the game.
-2. The failure screen shown at a game loss.
+The end of the game  2.
+The failure screen shown at a game loss.
 - *High Level Systems* - Broad systems in the architecture that govern many small functions and utilities.
 These are the Animator, Mechanics, Core Logic, Input and Ouput.
 - *Input* - The keyboard/joystick events that come from the user